Padiham Power Station: Padiham A

-The Lancashire Electric Power (LEP) company’s proposal to build a coal-fired plant at Padiham (known as Padiham 'A') was approved in 1924 for a 12,000 kW station.
+The Lancashire Electric Power Company's proposal to build a coal-fired plant at Padiham (known as Padiham 'A') was approved in 1924 for a 12,000 kW station.
 By March 1925 two 6,000 kW alternator sets had been ordered, the sidings for delivery of coal by rail completed and work commenced on foundations.
 It was the second of three stations built by the company.

-In 1926 the Electricity Supply Act established the Central Electricity Board to control the best and most efficient stations and set up a grid, standardise frequencies, supply local authorities and supply rural districts.
+The Electricity (Supply) Act 1926 (16 & 17 Geo.
+5. c.
+51) established the Central Electricity Board to control the best and most efficient stations and set up a grid, standardise frequencies, supply local authorities and supply rural districts.
 The Padiham buildings had been roofed, alternators tested, installation begun, boilers erected, a weir across the River Calder completed, two cooling towers and the coal and ash plant nearly complete.
 Test were underway by July and on 24 January 1927 the plant was brought into regular use.

 An 11,000 volt line had been installed to the power stations at Accrington and Radcliffe.
 A further 12,500 kW alternator was ordered and eventually installed by 1929.
 The two British Thomson-Houston sets were later rated at 7,500 and 15,625 kW.
 The turbines were supplied with steam from six 35,000 lb/hr and two 56,000 lb/hr boilers operating at 250 psi and 650 °F. By 1940 Padiham was supplying loads at Padiham (7,600 kW), Nelson and Colne (20,500 kW) and Burnley (20,500 kW).
 Two more 12,500 kW alternators were ordered.
 70 million units per year at 20% load factor were being generated and in 1942/3 two more boilers were being installed.